1jour1vin

 Wine rated (2023 guide) 3*Étoile (Exceptional wine)

-When tasting, there is no mistaking it: Pavie is, as usual, a flamboyant, intense, solid, richly structured wine, haloed with ripe black fruit and all the attractions of a long 20-month aging in barrels.
-This substance, always spectacular in the youth of the wine, also ensures that it will age very well.
-2028-2040
+On the palate, there’s no mistaking it: Pavie is, as always, a flamboyant, intense, robust, and richly structured wine, radiating ripe black fruit and all the charms of a long 20-month aging in barrels.
+This substance, always spectacular in the wine’s youth, also ensures it has a very long aging potential.
+2028–2040

 About the estate:

-Truly established in the 19th century, Pavie extends its vast 37-hectare vineyard on the eponymous hillside, one of the cradles of local viticulture in the 4th century.
-Its unique terroir, divided into three parts—the limestone plateau, the dense, deep clay hillside, and the slightly gravelly sandy-clay foothills—justifies its inclusion in 2012 among the elite of the Premier Grand Cru Classé A wines.
-This elevation is also due to the considerable investments made by its owner since 1998, Gérard Perse, a businessman who made his fortune in mass retail.
-Inaugurated in 2013, a new winery designed by Alberto Pinto, decorator of palaces and luxury hotels, confirms the rise of the vintage and allows for even more precise winemaking.
+Established in the 19th century, Pavie’s vast 37-hectare vineyard stretches across the eponymous hillside, one of the cradles of local viticulture dating back to the 4th century.
+Its unique terroir, divided into three distinct zones—the limestone plateau, the hillside with its dense, deep clay, and the sandy-clay foothills with a touch of gravel—justifies its inclusion in 2012 among the elite of the First Growths.
+This elevation is also due to the considerable investments made by its owner since 1998, Gérard Perse, a businessman who made his fortune in the retail sector.
+Inaugurated in 2013, a new winery designed by Alberto Pinto, a decorator of palaces and luxury hotels, marks the estate’s rise to the pinnacle of the industry and enables even more precise winemaking.

 Robert Parker - Wine Advocate